Image copyright, John Tallet, 2003. Click to return to the Homepage.

 North of the Flood Route crossroads

-Leave the town square by the south east corner and proceed along Four Ash Street.
-Pass the Greyhound Inn (now closed) and continue on Chepstow Road.
-Turn right at The Olway Inn Hotel (formerly Casey's Court).
+Leave the town square by the south east corner (i.e. the same side of the square as the Castle Inn) and proceed along Four Ash Street.
+Pass the former Greyhound Inn (now a house) and continue on Chepstow Road.
+Turn right at the Olway Inn Hotel.
 Continue along the lane, crossing above the dual carriageway.
 Turn left at the crossroads, where the Flood Route is signposted.

-(A 1½ mile extension to this itinerary can be made but it involves a long steep climb and a very boggy track - see text-only file (Walk 10b) which includes this extension.)
+(A 2 mile extension to this itinerary can be made but it involves a long steep climb and a track which can be very boggy at times - see text-only file (Walk 10c) which includes this extension.)

-After a few minutes you will see St David's Church on the left.
-Shortly after passing a house called 'The Yews' on the right, at a bend take the footpath to the left, crossing the stream by a small wooden bridge.
+After 5 minutes you will see St David's Church on the left.
+Shortly after passing a house called 'The Yews' on the right, cross a narrow wooden footbridge on the left at a bend.

 Turn right and head for the corner of the field diagonally opposite.
-Cross the stream by a wooden bridge and turn left on the lane.
+Cross the stream by a wooden bridge and turn left on a lane.

 St David's Church, Llangeview